FREQUENTLY ASKED QUESTIONS

 Housing in the form of a shared bedroom, individual and group counselling with an assigned counselor on addiction on all aspect of addiction, recovery, and relapse necessary for successful abstinence from substance abuse.

-- » What is Project HIPPA Policy?
+- » What is P90 Division HIPPA Policy?
 Who do I contact with questions?

 Project Ninety takes seriously its responsibilities for protecting individually identifiable health information of our clients as well as other confidential information assets, such as employee information and proprietary business information.
 Our Policy and Procedure on Confidentiality and Security Responsibilities requires our organization, management, and members of the workforce to maintain the confidentiality and security of protected health information as well as all other information assets of P90.